prolic/HumusAmqp/docs/articles/deployment.rst

 This guide tries to show some different deployment strategies.
 Note, that there is no general way to do this, it will always depend on the use-case you have.

 Create a new node and switch configuration
 ------------------------------------------

-Let's say you have a running rabbitmq configuration on a given node (or vhost).
+Let's say you have a running RabbitMQ configuration on a given node (or vhost).
 An easy way to update configuration would be to just deploy a new node (or vhost) and switch you application configuration to use that new node (vhost) instead of the old one.